Point of Sale

 Mobile wallets are considered the safest way to pay because the consumer’s card is encrypted by the app and locked behind the phone’s security features.
 In order to access their mobile wallet, a person has to unlock or use facial recognition to open their phone.
 This ensures that a lost or stolen phone won’t lead to credit card fraud.

 The main advantage of chip cards is the extra layer of security.
 EMV cards are designed to prevent fraud by assigning individual codes to every transaction.
 A fraudster would need expensive, sophisticated equipment to extract the banking information on a chip card.

 Not all chip cards are created equal.
 Some cards are limited to Dip and Sign (no PIN or tap capability).
 This is the least secure method of EMV payment.

 Some restaurants and stores don’t use EMV.
 If someone wants to pay with their chip card, but the merchant’s payment processor can’t facilitate that kind of transaction, they must resort to the magstripe.
 This brings back the security risks associated with the outdated technology.

 If you’ve been holding off on flipping the switch to accept EMV payments, here are some great reasons to make the change today:

 Just like bell bottoms, the magstripe served a great purpose – for a time.
 But as fashion and technology evolve at an accelerated rate, it’s important to adapt to the best modern solutions available.

 Your restaurant business and your customers deserve the best security, convenience, and choice when it comes to payment processing.
-Investing in the right restaurant merchant services provider today is an investment in the future that will pay off today.
+Investing in the right restaurant merchant services provider today is an investment in your future.